onlyphantom/cvessentials/digitrecognition/digitrec.md

 By learning the classical approaches to computer vision, the student (you) can compare the effort it takes to hand-tuning parameters and this adds a new dimension of appreciation towards self-learning methods that we'll discuss in the near future.

 ## Region of Interest
-Do a quick google search on "digit recognition" and it's hard to find an introductory deep learning course that **doesn't use** the famous MNIST (Modified National Institute of Standards and Technology)[^1] database.
+Do a quick google search on "digit recognition" or "digit classification" and it's hard to find an introductory deep learning course that **doesn't use** the famous MNIST (Modified National Institute of Standards and Technology)[^1] database.
 This is a handwritten digit database that has long become the _de facto_ in pretty much any machine learning tutorials:

 ![](assets/mnist.png)